-It was with the above in mind that, apart from a prolonged struggle to stop the then Labour-led Council from selling a third of Glasgow Green to property developers, one of the main campaigns during this period was to lobby against the perceived victimisation of Elspeth King, unofficial Curator of the People’s Palace for over fifteen years.
+Though comprised mainly of uncharacteristic anarcho-socialist artists and writers, some of whom were vilified as unpatriotic heretics (see Mooney 2004, 330), several Glasgow-based academics have noted that Workers City articulated a variety of concerns which genuinely represented a wider public disaffection with the £32.7 million cost of the event and the promotion of urban entrepreneurism more generally (for example, Boyle and Hughes 1991; Paddison 1993; Mooney 2004; Garcia 2005; Boyle et al 2008).
+Indeed, apart from a prolonged struggle to stop the then Labour-led Council from selling a third of Glasgow Green to property developers, one of the group’s main campaigns during this period was to lobby against the perceived victimisation of Elspeth King, unofficial Curator of the People’s Palace for over fifteen years.
 Distinguished for her innovative exhibitions and wider efforts to preserve Glasgow’s contemporary working-class history (she was one of the driving forces behind the commissioning of Currie’s pictorial ode to Scotland’s radical tradition; see King 1995), many Glaswegians and fellow-professionals felt that she had been unfairly overlooked for the post of Director of Museums (Gray 1990).
-To add insult to injury, King was also disregarded for the newly created post of Keeper of Social History, resulting in a petition containing over 10,000 signatures, some 500 letters appearing in the local and national press, and public demonstrations outside the City Chambers and that year’s National Conference of Curators.
+To add insult to injury, King was also disregarded for the newly created post of Keeper of Social History, resulting in a petition containing over 10,000 signatures, some 500 letters appearing in the local and national press, and public demonstrations outside the City Chambers and that year’s National Conference of Curators (Boyle and Hughes 1991, 225-26).
 In a broadside aimed at ‘the museum hierarchy, which is becoming more and more associated with the class-conscious English heritage industry’, the otherwise conservative Glasgow Herald (29 May 1990) summed up the controversy thus:

 The Establishment has never liked Glasgow Green.
 It belonged to the common people, an area of shared grazing and public washing.
 It was a place where revolution was preached along with the kingdom of God, where banners were raised and social grievance shouted aloud … Little could better illustrate the Establishment's view of Glasgow Green than the rejection of Elspeth King … in her application to become the city's keeper of social history.
 It was, in effect, her own job, a position she was fulfilling superbly … Why, then has Elspeth King not been given the curatorship of social history she so richly deserves? … The answer may lie in the blood that was so often shed where the People's Palace now stands.
 Elspeth King is a coalminer's daughter … She is a woman.
 She is a Scot.
 She is the wrong class, the wrong sex, and she does not toe the Establishment line.
 That is why she did not get the job.